waruboy/scraperry/README.md

 Scraperry uses:

 1. Active Model Serializer for JSON generation
+2. Nokogiri to parse HTML
-2. Rails-API for backend
+3. Rails-API for backend
-3. RSpec for testing
+4. RSpec for testing

 ## Installation